esskayesss/kanagawa-qbtheme/README.md

     found in the <a href="https://github.com/esskayesss/dots"> <code>dots</code></a> repository.
 A big shout-out to the creator for making the palette public.
   </p>
 </div>

+## installation

+> as a TLDR,
+> For any theme on qBittorrent,
+> - Get the `*.qbtheme` file.
+In this case, this is [`kanagawa.qbtheme`](https://github.com/esskayesss/kanagawa-qbtheme/blob/main/kanagawa.qbtheme)
+> - In your qBittorrent settings, browse into `Behavior -> Interface` section
+> - choose the downloaded file for the `UI Theme file` option after checking the `Use Custom UI Theme` checkbox.
+>
+> You can find more themes and yet guide [here](https://github.com/jagannatharjun/qbt-theme)

+1. **Download the theme file:**
+   - Download [`kanagawa.qbtheme`](https://github.com/esskayesss/kanagawa-qbtheme/blob/main/kanagawa.qbtheme) by clicking on the `Download raw file` button.
+   - Alternatively, you can clone the repository in a folder of your choice to be able to pull for new changes.
+2. **Move the file into a theme folder:**
+   - Locate the extracted file and move it to a qBittorrent themes directory.
+This can be anywhere, but for the sake of organization, I use the following paths:
+     - For Windows: `C:\Users\YourUsername\qBittorrent\themes`
+     - For Linux: `~/.config/qBittorrent/themes`

+3. **Select the theme:**
+   - Open qBittorrent and go to `Tools -> Options -> Behavior`. <br>
+      In case of a Mac, this will be `Preferences -> Behavior`
+   - Here, in the interface section, check the `User custom UI Theme` option.
+   - Proceed to select the `kanagawa.qbtheme` file from the file explorer for the `UI Theme file:` option.

+4. **Restart qBittorrent:**
+   - Close and reopen qBittorrent for the changes to take effect.

+That's it!
+Your new theme should now be applied to qBittorrent.

 ## contributing